noam-io/host/README.md

-# Progenitor Maestro
+# Noam Server
 ======================================
-Conductor of the Auto Simulator "Orchestra"
+Brains of the Noam system

 ## Prerequesits

 * Install the XCode "Command Line Tools" from [apple](https://developer.apple.com/downloads/index.action).
   You'll have to register with your Apple Id.
 You can downlaod and install the full version of xCode, but it is 20x larger than the command line tools.

 * Install [RVM](https://rvm.io/) (Ruby Version Manager) and the latest ruby.